Embedding Hindsight Reasoning in Separation Logic: Overview

-The proof of \code{inc} is straightforward: the linearization point is when \code{FAA} is executed and the desired Hoare specification follows immediately from the specification of \code{FAA}.
+The linearization point of \code{inc} is when \code{FAA} is executed and the desired Hoare specification follows immediately from the specification of \code{FAA}.
 So we focus on the more interesting case of \code{read}.
 The \code{read} method does not change the value of the counter.
 Hence, it suffices to show that the returned value $x + y$ is equal to the counter value $n$ at the linearization point.
-The challenge is that the linearization point may not be directly observed by \code{read}.
-Instead, it may lie in a concurrently executing \code{inc} method.
-For example, consider the scenario where at the point when \code{read} executes Line~\ref{line:counter-read-l}, we have $c.\m{l} = c.\m{r} = 0$ and before it proceeds to Line~\ref{line:counter-read-r}, two concurrent \code{inc} methods increment first $c.\m{l}$ and then $c.\m{r}$ to $1$.
+The challenge is that the linearization point depends on the future interferences of concurrent \code{inc} operations.
+In fact, it may lie in a concurrently executing \code{inc}.
+For example, consider the scenario where at the point when \code{read} executes Line~\ref{line:counter-read-l}, we have $c.\m{l} = c.\m{r} = 0$ and before it proceeds to Line~\ref{line:counter-read-r}, two concurrent \code{inc}s increment first $c.\m{l}$ and then $c.\m{r}$ to $1$.
 That is, when \code{read} executes Line~\ref{line:counter-read-l} we have $n=0$ and when it executes Line~\ref{line:counter-read-r} we have $n=2$, yet the return value is $1$.
-In particular, there is no single state during the execution that satisfies $c.\m{l} \mapsto 0 \,\mstar\, c.\m{r} \mapsto 1$.
-Nevertheless, this execution of \code{read} is linearizable because there is a time point when $n=1$, namely right after the linearization point of the first concurrently executing \code{inc} method.
-At this point, the counter state is described by $c.\m{l} \mapsto 1 \,\mstar\, c.\m{r} \mapsto 0$.
-Intuitively, the linearizability of \code{read} follows from the fact that the two memory locations increase monotonically by increments of $1$.
-So if the counter has value $n$ at some point $t$ and value $n' > n$ at some later point $t'$, then for each value $n''$ with $n \leq n'' \leq n'$ there is an intermediate state between $t$ and $t'$ where the value of the counter is $n''$.
+Nevertheless, this execution of \code{read} is linearizable because there is a time point in between when $n=1$, namely right after the linearization point of the first concurrently executing \code{inc}.
+Note that if the second \code{inc} incremented $c.\m{l}$ instead of $c.\m{r}$, then the return value of \code{read} would be $0$ and its linearization point would already be when it reads $c.\m{l}$.
+This is why the linearization point of \code{read} is future-dependent.